British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Easting 505525

-Commodities Silver, Lead, Zinc, Gold, Cadmium Deposit Types I05 : Polymetallic veins Ag-Pb-Zn+/-Au
+Commodities Silver, Lead, Zinc, Gold, Cadmium, Copper Deposit Types I05 : Polymetallic veins Ag-Pb-Zn+/-Au

 Capsule Geology

-The Spokane occurrence is hosted by quartzites, hornblende schists and siliceous limestones of the Mississippian-Pennsylvanian Milford Group intruded by some lamprophyre dykes or sills, less than 2.5 metres thick, that closely conform to bedding and foliation.
+The occurrence is hosted by quartzites, hornblende schists and siliceous limestones of the Mississippian to Permian Milford Formation intruded by some lamprophyre dikes or sills, less than 2.5 metres thick, that closely conform to bedding and foliation.

-The deposit consists of two subparallel veins, that conform to bedding and foliation.
-The two veins are less than 2 metres apart, they merge and split locally.
-They are offset by small senestral or dextral northwestern cross-faults.
-A gouge and breccia band less than 7 metres thick, commonly occurs along the western vein.
+The deposit consists of two subparallel veins that conform to bedding and foliation.
+The two veins are less than 2 metres apart, and merge and split locally.
+They are offset by small sinistral or dextral northwest cross-faults.
+A gouge and breccia band, less than 7 metres thick, commonly occurs along the western vein.
 The ore occurs as lenses scattered along the vein or at the intersection of the northwest cross-faults.
 The ore consists of massive cubic to fine-grained and sheared galena with some sphalerite in a massive to porous gangue of quartz.
-Fragments of quartzite occurs in the vein.
+Fragments of quartzite occur in the vein.

-By 1920 the deposit had been developed by two adit levels.
-The upper level, at an elevation 61 metres below the outcrop, was driven for over 274 metres along the vein.
-Over 122 metres of this was in an oreshoot that was stoped through to the surface.
-The lover adit was started not far from the portal of the upper and only 8 metres vertically below it, and driven for 110 metres on the fissure.
+By 1920, the deposit had been developed by two adit levels.
+The upper level, 61 metres below the outcrop, was driven for more than 274 metres along the vein.
+More than 122 metres of this was in an ore-shoot that was stoped through to the surface.
+The lower adit was started not far from the portal of the upper and only 8 metres vertically below it, and driven for 110 metres on the fissure.
 The last 67 metres of this tunnel was on the main ore zone and 55 metres of this part of the drift has been stoped through to the level above.

 Bibliography